ChristianNogueira/ChristianNogueira.github.io/_posts/2021-01-17-python-tricks.md

   - Python
 ---

-Sharing some tricks with python lists
+Sharing some useful tricks with python

  - Flattening a list of lists.